ryandinwiddie/CCW0764_Lab_Guide/Guidebook.md

 ## Building new Indicators in a Custom Scope (Complaint Tracking)
 **Estimated Time: 25 Mins**

-1. Load the application from XML

 1. Review Data and Configuration

 1. Switch Scopes in the dropdown to "Complaint Tracking"